roar109/syring/README.md

     private String allowEventRegistration;

 When you have something like this in your project properties file `data.jndi.url=server/sample/url` this will get the value from your properties file and then look for the jndi definition of it.
 Follow the same rules as the File and JNDI options.

+### Integer and Long values

+By default the injection of values are Strings, however in some cases we need to insert numbers, so we add a `valueType` to the annotation since 1.1.0 version, an example of use is:

+    @Inject
+    @ApplicationProperty (name = "example.int.property", type = ApplicationProperty.Types.FILE, valueType=ApplicationProperty.ValueType.INTEGER)
+    private Integer systemInjectedInteger;

+Is going to extract the value from the source (type) and then parse to Integer or Long for a clean injection.